ONSgeo/geospatial-training/_docs/guides/python_install_anaconda.md

 Once you’re happy to continue, in the prompt type:

-*conda create -n geopy python=3.8*
+*conda create -n geopy38 python=3.8*

-This will create a new virtual environment for python called GeoPy, which is where we will install the geospatial packages.
+This will create a new virtual environment for python called GeoPy38, which is where we will install the geospatial packages.

 This can potentially take a while (up to a few minutes).
 Getting a coffee might be a good use of this time and will help with future steps! :coffee: